jetbrains-academy/SimpleAndroidApp/Building UI elements/Add a textbox/task.md

 Most of your UI is defined in XML files.
 However, this lesson shows you how to create a layout using Android Studio's Layout Editor, rather than teaching you to write XML.
 The Layout Editor writes the XML for you as you drag and drop views to build your layout.
+To see the `activity_main.xml` file, select the tab `Code` in your Editor.

 Add a text box
 -------------